At some point your small business may need an infusion of cash — either to get through a slow season or to unlock a more prosperous future.

 Funding Circle: Business Loans With Less Red Tape

 But don’t confuse Funding Circle with basic crowdfunding.
 Though it’s funded by investors and not a traditional bank, your experience will be similar to the process of getting a Small Business Administration loan.
-But, you can access the funds much more quickly — usually within 10 to 14 days.
-Your business will also need a proven track record of at least two years to qualify, and the applicant should have a credit score of at least 620.
+But, you can access the funds much more quickly — usually within 5 days.
+Your business will also need a proven track record of at least two years to qualify, and the applicant should have a credit score of at least 660.

-If approved, you’ll have a term loan up to $500,000 for six to 60 months.
+If approved, you’ll have a term loan of up to $500,000 for six to sixty months.
 You can avoid a lot of red tape compared to the SBA process, but your interest rate will be higher, too.
-Funding Circle loans range from about 11 to about 40 percent APR.
+Funding Circle loans generally offer APRs between 11.29% to 30.12% for term loans.

 Those rates actually come in lower than some online lenders as we’ll see below.
 Ideally, your business can pay off this debt quickly and avoid a lot of these finance charges.
 Funding Circle doesn’t charge prepayment penalties.